vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 20. Run it again `gdk run`

-21. You should have now a GDK instance running on `localhost:3000` in your browser which is taking the Source files from the `/mnt/` installation but simply saves some of the needed connection parts in the `/home/` installation
+21. You should have now a GDK instance running on `localhost:3000` in your browser which is taking the Source files from the `/mnt/` installation but simply saves some of the needed connection sockets in the `/home/` installation